 Vampires came before vampire bats.
 Vampire bats are named after the mythical vampire.

-Myths about vampires existed long before the discovery of vampire bats.
-As far back as the late 17th-century, people worried about the dead coming back to haunt them in the form of vampires.
+Myths about vampires existed long before the discovery of vampire bats, as far back as the late 17th-century.
 Vampire bats were not officially described or documented by science until the early 1800s.

 11. Are vampire bats friendly or aggressive?